jdlib/JDBX/UserGuide.md

 using the various `col()` and `cols()` builder methods.

-For more complicated cases JDBX provides the `QueryResult` class which replaces `java.sql.ResultSet` and allows you to loop through the result rows and read values from each row.
+For more complicated cases JDBX provides the `QueryResult` class which replaces `java.sql.ResultSet` and allows you to read values from each row.

 When positioned on a result row, `QueryResult` offers similar methods like the builder returned by `Query.row()` to extract values from the row: